acato-plugins/branded-social-images/readme.txt

 The plugin does use external services, namely the following, and only once after install or update.
 1. Google Fonts - to download a set of sample fonts for you to use (on install or loss of cache folder),
-2. Google APIs - to download image conversion software for converting WEBP to PNG so the images can be used by GD2 (on intall and on update).
+2. Google APIs - to download image conversion software for converting WEBP to PNG so the images can be used by GD2 (on install and on update).

 Number 2 might fail silently, resulting in not being able to use WEBP, but this will in no way affect the plugin itself when using PNG and JPEG.